When thinking about the ways minimalism saves money, it occurred to me what a valuable concept it actually was.

 Downsize

-This minimalist way to save money is a big one.
+This minimalist way to save money is a big one; choosing a smaller home.
 The majority of us want to upgrade.
 More bedrooms, bigger living rooms, more bathrooms.

 We live in an 1100 square foot house with three bedrooms and two bathrooms.
-It used to be smaller with 2 bedrooms and 1 bath (but then we added on).
+It used to be smaller, with two bedrooms and one bath (but then we added on).

-Consider staying where you are and getting rid of the things that don’t serve you rather than getting more house to fill with more things.
+Consider staying where you are and getting rid of the things that don’t serve you rather than getting a bigger house to fill with more things.
 Learn to love the home you’re in.

 This also relates to cars and lifestyle in general.
 Downsize your life and your spending.